dallaylaen/potracheno/help/general.md

 ##Naming

 *Potracheno* ("потрачено") is a Russian adjective with a meaning close to *wasted* or *spent*.
 It became a local meme after being incorrectly used in *Grand Theft Auto* death scene localization.

 ## Description

 Just like a normal ITS, *Potracheno* has tickets, which in turn have comments, statuses, and a time tracking facility.
-[Markdown](/help/markdown) is supported for both tickets and comments.

 However, instead of tracking time spent *fixing* an issue, it rather tracks time wasted *dealing with it*, aka